Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Introduction

-Recent advances in Large Language Models (LLMs) have led to remarkable improvements across a wide range of NLP tasks, including text generation, translation, and question answering \cite{hagos2024recentadvancesgenerativeai, Ren2024-sy}.
-As these systems become increasingly capable of producing fluent and contextually appropriate responses, a natural question arises: \textbf{Do LLMs genuinely understand emotions, or do they merely reproduce linguistic patterns associated with emotional language?} Existing emotion understanding benchmarks provide only a partial answer.
 Datasets such as SemEval-2018 Task 1: Affect in Tweets \cite{mohammad-etal-2018-semeval}, GoEmotions \cite{demszky-etal-2020-goemotions}, ISEAR \cite{troiano-etal-2019-crowdsourcing}, and EmotionLines \cite{chen2018emotionlinesemotioncorpusmultiparty} have enabled large-scale evaluation of emotion classification systems.
 However, many of these datasets suffer from key limitations.
 First, inputs are often short sentences or social media posts that lack sufficient context to disambiguate subtle emotional cues.
 Second, they rely on predefined emotion labels that may not align with established psychological theories of emotion.
 Third, most evaluation protocols treat emotions as independent categories, ignoring the fact that emotional states frequently co-occur and influence one another.
+Recent work such as \cite{sabour-etal-2024-emobench} attempts to make emotion understanding and application tasks more implicit; however, it is limited to single-label settings and does not account for the co-occurrence of multiple emotions.
+Additionally, the proposed dataset is relatively small in scale, comprising only 200 instances.